 As a first step the concerns should be raised either verbally or in writing with the individual's immediate manager.
 This may depend, however, on the seriousness and sensitivity of the issues involved and who is suspected of malpractice.
-If St Joseph's Nympsfield Out of School Club is closed then the individual should escalate their concerns to the Chair of the Committee.
+If St Joseph's Pre-school is closed then the individual should escalate their concerns to the Chair of the Committee.